InnerSourceCommons/InnerSourcePatterns/include-product-owners.md

 ### Forces
 * KPIs discourage Developers from contributing to others via InnerSource.
-* The desire of employees to grow thier own circle of influence, and limit use of their own resources.
-* Products have different priorities that may not align directly with inner source priorities.
-(Products care about their ROI, per Product Management.)
+* Product Owners have different priorities that may not align directly with inner source priorities.
+Product Owners are focused on their ROI in alignment with Product Management.
-* Product Owners do not see the longer-term benefits of InnerSource.
+* Product Owners may not be as focused on the longer-term benefits of InnerSource because many of their own metrics and goals are shorter lived.
-* InnerSource changes resource distribution and requires up-front discussions, which require time allocation.
+* Product Owners may not be aware of the benefits of InnerSource
+* Employees desire to grow their own circle of influence, which leads them to limited sharing of their own resources.
 * Some people lack understanding of the up-front impact and cost of InnerSource in terms of resources, because they are more focused on the efficiences that it can provide.
-* Internal advertising is needed to find InnerSource reuse opportunities.
-* Discoverability is a big problem for product owners, who may not use Development tools and may therefore lack the opportunity to find out about inner source offerings and collaboration opportunities.
+* Product Owners might not use Development tools and may therefore lack the opportunity to find out about inner source offerings and opportunities for collaboration and reuse.
-* Product Owners' personal metrics are different; and their turnover can be higher than engineers.
-They might not have as much of a focus on longer-term benefits.
 * Fear of loss of control.
-Resistance to allowing people to come in (there are big payoffs to allow people to come in and work on stuff).
+* Resistance to allow people to join and contribute.
-    - Motivation: I can't get a feature in unless I get a feature in--external teams cleared old backlogs.
-    - Sometimes contributors want to get in (if they have a requirement)
-    - Other teams of contributors might not be highly motivated; you have to figure out how to help them.
-Developers generally will want to.
-    - Motivation: Internal/receiving team: you can get external teams to help (staff augmentation)
-* Testing standards become obsolete quicker; automating checking of standards is a better solution.
+* Motivation: For the receiving Product Owners, there are big benefits of external contributions.
+* Motivation: Some are motivated to contribute because it is the only way that their desired feature will make it into the codebase.
+* Lack of motivation: If Developers don't see what's in it for them to contribute, they might not be highly motivated to help.

 ### Contexts
-* People are not rewarded for software component reuse.
+* Teams and individuals are not rewarded for software component reuse.
-* Motivations of product aren't aligned with InnerSource initiative.
+* Motivations of the product(s) are not aligned with the InnerSource initiative.
 * Every product area has their own limited resource/budget.
-* Delivery deadlines aren't movable.
+* Delivery deadlines are not movable.
-* Product owners rarely make compromises across their area in technical things.
+* Product Owners rarely make compromises regarding technical items in their area.
+* InnerSource changes resource distribution and requires up-front discussions, which require time allocation.

 ### Solution
-* By bringing in the impacted product owners, the overall resources cost would be lower.
-Cost for one team might be higher.
-Doing InnerSource avoids teams having to write new software from scratch.
-E.g., it is faster and easier to use open source than to write a new database.
-* How you split up your resources if you can educate Product, they might invest some piece of that pie.
-By educating, you can have them invest in that.
-* InnerSource will sometimes save time and money.
-If we had to wait until the original time had time to do your product it would be 2.
-If another team had to do it, it could be 3.2 but you get it on time.
-There is savings over if people weren't InnerSourcing at all.
-Writing a new thing would be a 7 or a 10.
-Reuse of software has much greater savings.
-* Change the collaboration model on the Product side, gather stakeholders together; then they will understand it is important.
-* Some time needs to be invested to understand the choices.
+* Talk with the Product Owners to understand their priorities.
+Prepare for this dicussion by understanding their user stories, backlog, and roadmap if possible.
+* Ensure that Product Owners are aware of the benefits of InnerSource that they might care about most, including:
+    - Reuse.
+Teams can avoid writing new software from scratch because they can leverage and/or existing code.
+    - Savings of time and money.
+It may cost more for a team other than the original team to write it, but it costs less than   writing it from scratch.
+    - Staff augmentation for the receiving team.
-* Technical collaboration will result in better quality decisions.
-There might be risk that the component might not be shared.
+* Change the collaboration model on the product side.
+Bring the impacted Product Owners together to discuss the inner source project and choices related to resource allocation.
+Technical collaboration will result in better quality decisions.
+Overall resources cost could be lowered for some areas.
 Having the conversation builds trust and may result in evolution of the software component.
-* Effective Enterprise search is essential with the education piece.
-Need useful information to feed the Enterprise search.
+* If possible, implement effective enterprise search.
-* Adjust KPIs (mandate) to motivate people (e.g., to put in tests, through Quality and Performance).
-Work through executives to get the needed mandates (e.g., Security) to "encourage" Product owners to enable InnerSource.
+* Adjust KPIs to motivate people to collaborate and reuse.
+Work with leadership to get support.
-   - Make their goals fit your needs.
+* Internally advertise opportunities for reuse and collaboration.
+This can be done with blogs, success stories, providing a searchable list of projects to work with, and other methods.
-* Internal advertising: Blogging can help.
-Labeling the blog "Tales from InnerSource" -- success stories, projects to work with.
-Create a champions program and have them identify the projects to work on.
+* Create a champions program and have them identify project opportunities.
-* Talk with the Product Owners to understand Product Owner priorities
-* Read their Rally (CA Agile Central) user stories and roadmap where it is available.
-* Find out their motivation.

 ### Resulting Context
 * Initial time investment is rewarded by the outcomes.